 - prepared to lift or move your belongings

 - ready to make decisions about what you would like to keep, donate, discard, or sell

-The work is strengths-based.
-We explore your understanding about the circumstances surrounding the clutter.
-You are encouraged to express your thoughts, emotions and feelings about items which may be challenging to do on your own.
-We will acknowledge the challenges and successes.
+Together, we will explore your understanding of the circumstances surrounding the clutter.
+You are encouraged to express your thoughts, emotions and feelings about items that may be challenging to do on your own.

 How does it work?

 During the first appointment, we discuss your focus area(s), including objects, data, projects, time, organising and productivity.
 We will agree on the time of the week that you would like to set aside for appointments.